AsiaTheCoder/-CS-340-Project-Two-Grazioso-Salvare-Dashboard/README.md

 ### 2. How do you approach a problem as a computer scientist?
 *(Consider how you approached the database or dashboard requirements that Grazioso Salvare requested.
 How did your approach to this project differ from previous assignments in other courses?
 What techniques or strategies would you use in the future to create databases to meet other client requests?)*

 > My approach is always to break a problem into manageable parts.
 For Grazioso Salvare, I read the specs, mapped out the required database operations, and thought carefully about how the dashboard should interact with the data.
-Compared to previous assignments, this project required more focus on user experience and real-world usability.
+Compared to previous assignments, this project required more focus on user experience and real world usability.
 In the future, I’ll keep using strategies like data modeling, modular code, and iterative testing to meet client needs.

 ### 3. What do computer scientists do, and why does it matter?
 *(How would your work on this type of project help a company, like Grazioso Salvare, to do their work better?)*

-> Computer scientists solve real-world problems by building systems that help people make smarter decisions.
-In this project, my work would help Grazioso Salvare quickly identify and train dogs for rescue, saving both time and lives.
-The ability to turn raw data into actionable insights is what makes computer science so important in every industry.
+> Computer scientists help people and organizations make better decisions by organizing information and building tools that turn raw data into something useful.
+For a company like Grazioso Salvare, this means quickly finding the right dogs for rescue, which can make a real difference in their work and in people’s lives.

 ---